secureflag/actions/.github/actions/advisory_training_check/README.md

 ```

 #### Required Variables
-To run the action, set the following inputs:
+The job uses the following inputs:

 - `target_repo`: The full name of the repository (e.g., org/repo). `${{ github.repository }}` sets the current org/repo
 - `gh_token`: (Required) GitHub token with permission to: